 – 2018 NYE Party at the Tin Roof, Dec.
 31, 9 p.m. – 5:30 a.m., $30 – $150, 21+

 The Tin Roof on Beale’s NYE party will feature music from Mad Hatters and DJ String Bean, plus party favors and a champagne toast.
 Tickets are $30 at the door, but you can buy a $50 fast pass to skip to the front of the line.
 If standing’s not your thing, you can buy a $150 VIP table with free champagne and reserved seating.

-Louder Than Bombs, a local Smiths/Morrissey cover band, will perform, just in case 2017 wasn’t sad enough already for you.
-New Year’s Eve at the Blue Monkey will include a midnight champagne toast and midtown’s favorite Blue Monkey camaraderie.
+Louder Than Bombs, a local Smiths/Morrissey cover band, will be performing, just in case 2017 wasn’t sad enough already for you.
+New Year’s Eve at the Blue Monkey will include a midnight champagne toast and typical Blue Monkey camaraderie.